 - Challenges about how insurance will pay for telemedicine

-It should not be adopted because it is trendy.
-As the ACP puts it: “ACP believes that physicians should use their professional judgement about whether the use of telemedicine is appropriate for a patient.
+It should not be blindly adopted because it seems great.
+As the ACP puts it, “ACP believes that physicians should use their professional judgement about whether the use of telemedicine is appropriate for a patient.
 Physicians should not compromise their ethical obligation to deliver clinically appropriate care for the sake of new technology adoption.”

 - Troubles with Getting Mental Health Help and InsuranceMar 15 , 2019

 - 7 Things to do to Protect Against Ransomware AttacksAug 08 , 2018